davestewart/php-pathconfig/README.md

 //  /home/vagrant/code/project.app/support/config/
 ```

-To resolve an additional filepath (which also resolves any ../ references) add it as the second argument:
+To append an additional filepath (which also resolves any ../ references) add it as the second argument:

 ```php
 $file = $paths->get('config', 'path/to/file.php');